turboMaCk/glue/README.md

 ### Wrap Polymorphic Module

 A "polymorphic module" is what I call TEA modules that have to be integrated into some other app.
-Such a module has usually API like `api : Config msg -> Model -> ( Model, Cmd msg )`.
-Usually these types of modules are also performing
+Such a module has usually API like `update : Config msg -> Model -> ( Model, Cmd msg )`.
-[child to parent communication](#action-bubbling) but let's leave this detail for it's own section.
+Usually these types of modules are also performing [child to parent communication](#action-bubbling) but let's leave this detail for now.
-Basically these modules are using `Cmd.map`, `Html.map`, and `Sub.map` internally so you don't need to map these types in parent component or `Glue` type definition.
+Basically these modules are using `Cmd.map`, `Html.map`, and / or `Sub.map` internally
+so you don't need to map these types in parent module or `Glue` type definition.
-Let's make `Counter.elm` polymorphic so it's clear what this mean.

-**Note:**
-*This example is quite artificial demostration of what is possible to do with `Glue`.
-In real world it probably doesn't make sense to use similar approach for something as simple as counter and text which are interested in same action*

-To make `Counter` "polymorphic" we need add one extra argument to counter's `view` function and a small change to the type annotations of `init` and `update`:
+To make `Counter` "polymorphic" we can start by adding one extra argument to its `view` function so it will be doing `Html.map` internally.
+Then we need to change type annotation of `init` and `update` to generic `Cmd msg`.
+Since both function are internally using just `Cmd.none` we don't need to change anything else but that.

 ```elm
 init : ( Model, Cmd msg )